ThePhaseCat/PhaseSMP-Network-Pack/README.md

 "startingannoucements/line1/towards_slimefarm" plays TTS that plays on Line 1 going towards Slime Farm Station

 # Credits
- - Dark Mode Textures pulled from Vanilla Tweaks (https://vanillatweaks.net/picker/resource-packs/)
+ - Dark Mode Textures pulled from Vanilla Tweaks (https://vanillatweaks.net/picker/resource-packs/) :)
  - Audio/Music Credits are located in a different file due to the amount of Audio/Music used in this pack.
 All of these credits are located in the CREDITS.md file!

-# Boring Stuff
+# Boring Stuff that probably no one cares about

 Feel free to provide any suggestions for audio and other cool things in this resource pack!
 Feel free to use this pack for whatever you want in Minecraft, but please do provide credit if you use this pack on your server!